karlalopez/Authentise-Store/README.md

 ```
 $ cat Procfile
 ```
-Check this works with 'foreman':
+Check this works with 'heroku local':

 ```
-$ foreman start
+$ heroku local
 ```

 - If everything is fine, add 'Procfile' to the git repo.